 So as previously mentioned, Amazon KDP stands for ‘Kindle Direct Publishing‘, which is Amazon’s very own self-publishing platform.

-Unlike traditional publishing, Amazon KDP is entirely print-on-demand, which allows self-publishers to upload their own books to Amazon without the need to spend thousands on inventory or go through any third-party publishers.
+Unlike traditional publishing, Amazon KDP is entirely print-on-demand, which allows you to self-publish your book on Amazon KDP without the need to spend thousands on inventory or go through any third-party publishers.

 This makes it a perfect business to start if you don’t have much capital to invest initially and are looking for a simple way to make money online.